 Picking a Good Research Question: Worked Example mode

 Students often select research questions that are too easy or too difficult for them.
 This lesson guides students through the process of selecting a research question that is appropriate for their knowledge level.
 Students will gain metacognitive knowledge and skills as they watch a virtual student work through this process, explaining her choices.

-Picking a Good Research Question: Guided Example mode
+Picking a Good Research Question: Guided Response mode

 In the Research Question (RQ) module, students can select a research question from eight different topics within four different science areas and view animations for one trial run of a chosen experiment.
 Students can design experiments for their chosen research question in the TED Tutor (below).